 Language is the sweet thread that unites, and it is natural for us to look for someone who speaks the same tongue as us.
 But we need to broaden our vision of life and make an honest attempt to accept and incorporate into our world those who converse in a medium different from ours.

 Why should any particular language be considered the be-all and end-all power defining one’s personality?
-A beautiful film from Bollywood named English Vinglish centers around that point.
-A very efficient homemaker and part-time entrepreneur is often mocked by her husband and daughter because of her lack of English-speaking skills.
+The beautiful film from Bollywood, English Vinglish (2012) centers around that point.
+Shashi, a very efficient homemaker and part-time entrepreneur is often mocked by her husband and daughter because of her lack of English-speaking skills.
 This motivates her to enroll in an English-speaking course when she visits New York.
 In the process, she gains something more important: self-respect.
 The movie ends on a very emotional note when the protagonist, while delivering a speech in English at her niece’s wedding ceremony, talks about life’s core values: how we need to accept people with all their shortcomings without being judgmental.
 And in a further subversion of English’s supposed status as the almighty tongue, she chooses a Hindi newspaper over an English one on the flight back home!

 We pass the test of humanity when we look beyond differences and open-heartedly embrace people who are not the same as us, as our own.
 Nothing else but the fine chords of empathy and respect binds human beings in a tight knot and takes mankind in the path of progress.